 What is meant by solubility product?

-It is the product of concentration of ions at equilibrium with its solid ionic compound in a saturated solution.
+It is the product of the concentration of ions at equilibrium with its solid ionic compound in a saturated solution.

 What does low Ksp mean?